ruby/www.ruby-lang.org/en/downloads/index.md

 We have some tools on each major platform to install Ruby:

-- On Linux/UNIX machines, you can use package management system in your system or third-party tools (rbenv and RVM).
+- On Linux/UNIX, you can use package management system in your system or third-party tools (rbenv and RVM).
 - On OS X machines, you can use third-party tools (rbenv and RVM).
 - On Windows machines, you can use RubyInstaller or pik.